ellakoa/postcard-poem/content/posts/the-absent-moon.md

   the moon bathing in the bay
   Taking a day off
   resting on the ground
-  quietly ignoring those
+  quietly incognito to those
   that wandered around.
 alignPoemLeft: false
 address: |-
-  The Absent Moon
+  Incognito
   Oldstairs Bay
   Kingsdown
   Kent